Skip to main content

 (iii) the ‘date of placement’ – the date the child is being placed with the Member.

-3.11 If the Member wishes to return from maternity leave earlier than originally planned they should write to the Director of Governance and Partnerships (or in his/her absence the Head of Democratic Governance), who will provide confirmation that the information has been received and from what date they will resume the responsibilities of any remunerated post.
+6.4 If a member wishes to return from parental leave earlier than originally planned they should write to the Monitoring Officer or Deputy who will provide confirmation that the information has been received and from what date they will resume the responsibilities of any remunerated post.

-4.1 If a Member decides not to return to office following during their maternity, paternity or adoption leave the Director of Governance and Partnerships (or in his/her absence the Head of Democratic Governance) must be notified.
-The Payroll Manager must then be informed within two working days of receiving notification.
+7.1 If a member decides not to return to office following during their maternity, paternity or adoption leave the Monitoring Officer or Deputy must be notified.
 Allowances will cease from the effective resignation date.